vovazolotoy/Recent-Tab/README.md

 recent-tab
 ==========
-Safari extension to navigate recent tab
+Navigate to last active tab with "Option + Tab"